 Methodology and Sources

 Cases diagnosed at an early stage correspond with local stage from SEER summary staging and are generally equivalent to stage I. Cases diagnosed at a late stage correspond with distant stage from SEER summary staging and are generally equivalent to stage IV.

-Smoking rates are the percent of adults who have ever smoked 100 or more cigarettes and currently smoke on some days or all days.
-These data are based on the 2015 Behavioral Risk Factor Surveillance System from the CDC.
+Smoking rates are the percent of adults who have ever smoked 100 or more cigarettes and currently smoke on some days or all days using data from the 2017 BRFSS.

 The number of counties in each state by radon zone comes from the Environmental Protection Agency's Map of Radon Zones.

 States were ranked from best to worst for each cancer-specific measure.
 In addition, statements describing the distance from the mean for each specific state measure were crafted to provide a clearer understanding of how each specific data point falls within the national data range, and how the state data differs from the national average.